 - Delivery – do the project work (execution) and report on progress (monitor and control)

 - Closeout – capture lessons learned, document project successes for future use

 Identification, or phase one of the project lifecycle, includes activities related to the development of a business case and proposal.
 This phase often is triggered when a department, team, or individual identifies a project-worthy need, demand, or opportunity.
 During this phase, a sponsor requests and/or receives a business case that includes cursory information on the purpose and need for the project, a cost estimate, timeframe, and any associated major risks.
 The sponsor evaluates the case and determines if the project should be undertaken.
 Projects receiving formal sponsorship progress to the second phase of the lifecycle.

 The Initiation Phase is the second phase of the project lifecycle.
 The phase begins once the PCW (business case) is approved.
 During initiation, the project is more fully defined so that it may be properly resourced and realistically planned in the next phase.
 The sponsor assigns a project manager.
 The project manager proceeds to fully describe the project scope and prepare the project charter.
 The major deliverable of the phase is the project charter, which:

 - Identifies the core project deliverables, assumptions, and potential risks

 The phase concludes when the sponsor signs off on the charter, signaling that the project may move to the Planning Phase and project manager may begin the detailed planning work.

 Phase Three: Planning

-Phase Four: Execution
+Phase Four: Delivery

-With an approved plan, a project can move into the fourth life cycle phase referred to as, Execution.
+Execution: With an approved plan, a project can move into the Delivery-Execution (Execution) Phase of the project lifecycle.
 This is where "the work gets done"; where the project team completes the tasks outlined on the project schedule and develops the project deliverable(s).
 The Execution Phase concludes with the project deliverable(s) achieved and accepted by the users and the sponsor.